merely-useful/py-rse/index.md

 then strips leading and trailing punctuation.
-This isn't completely correct---if two words are joined by a long dash like "correct" and "if" in this sentence, for example, they will be treated as one word---but given that long dashes are used relatively infrequently it's close enough to correct for our purposes.
+This isn't completely correct---if two words are joined by a long dash like "correct" and "if" in this sentence, for example, they will be treated as one word---but given that long dashes are used relatively infrequently, it's close enough to correct for our purposes.
 (We will submit a bug report about the long dash issue in Section \@ref(teams-bugs)).
 We also use the `Counter` class from the `collections` library to count how many times each word occurs.